Main Points

 lift was performed to reposition the nipple and areola correctly on the

 new breast mound.
-The patient's breast look more natural and the cleavage
+The patient's breasts look more natural and the cleavage

 is better developed.
 This was a fair bit of work leaving the patient looking

-almost as nicely as she would have if a submuscluar placement had been
+almost as nicely as she would have if a Submuscular placement had been

 Summation

-To date, no patient with sub-muscular implants has requested that her implants be replaced in the subglandular position.
-There are several patients like the one above that requested the opposite.
+In over ten years of plastic surgery practice, no patient with submuscular implants has requested that her implants be replaced in the subglandular position.
+There are many patients like the one above who requested the opposite.

 California Plastic Surgeon